 An Initial Conclusion about “the Soul” (IV.
 God’s Presence to Our Consciousness)

+In previous posts, we investigated our consciousness of God.
 In this post, we now we bring our third topic of “God’s Presence to Our Consciousness” to a close.

 We have seen three ways in which the transcendent reality touches us: